A new & extensive exploration into the nature of Pluto and Orcus, Pluto's Compliment

 Associated Quasar 3C206 of Hydra, one of the brightest & closest quasars, suggests that although our dogmatic beliefs can take rather strange and unexplainable forms, they are not outside the realm of our own creation.
 They are however laser-like in their power to create.
 Quasar 3C206 reminds us to not be naïve to the powerful momentum of our beliefs and the undermining behavioral patterns they can create.
 This quasar tells us to not turn our backs on that momentum, to know it make take more than one attempt to overcome our dogma's hideous tenacity.

-Conjoining, but in the northern heavens lies Dubhe, Alpha Ursa Major, Dubhe and Merak, Beta Ursa Major, are the two brightest stars of the Great Bear.
+Conjoining from the northern heavens are Dubhe, Alpha Ursa Major, Dubhe and Merak, Beta Ursa Major, are the two brightest stars of the Great Bear.
 At this time in Earth's precessional cycle, a line drawn from Dubhe through Merak leads directly to Earth's current North Celestial Pole (and the star, Polaris, of the Little Bear, Ursa Minor).
 Merak and Dubhe represent the alignment of personal will and divine will in allegiance to the evolutionary fulfillment of Earth's polar precessional cycle—to the fulfillment of evolutionary cycle of the soul.

 Let us also note that Orcus is moving under the auspices of the Great Bear (Ursa Major), which stars are of the world powers—again with Orcus traveling silently through the depths of human consciousness.
-The stars of the Great Bear also represent the world powers.
 The theme of the great Bear is torn.
 Part of the Bear is of the fallen world powers, those of a totalitarian, controlling oppressive rule.
 Dubhe and Merak are of the integrous part of the Great Bear, that which is oriented toward a greater vision, for that which is truly nourishing for humanity, for that which is focused toward our evolutionary fulfillment.

-Dubhe embodies the "willingness to fight for a greater vision" beyond the accepted political-religious dogmas of the human world that keep humanity in darkness and delusion; and against the controlling global forces perpetuating that dogmatic rule.
+Dubhe impels us to strive for a greater vision" beyond the accepted political-religious dogmas of the human world that keep humanity in darkness and delusion; and against the controlling global forces perpetuating that dogmatic rule.